Introduction to Stock Market Indicators

-Stock market indicators are obtained by taking market data and manipulating it to try and learn more about the strength of a stock.
+Stock market indicators are obtained by taking market data and manipulating it in an attempt to learn more about the strength of a stock.

 For each stock that trades in the stock market, at the end of a trading day, there are only six pieces of critical information about what went on.
 They are: